Daniel Brière: Personal life

 Brière attended Collège Saint-Alexandre, a private high school in Gatineau.
-He has four sons: Caelan (born July 1998); Carson (born September 1999); Cameron (born April 2001); and Caiden (born March 2022).
+He has four sons: Caelan (born July 1998), Carson (born September 1999), and Cameron (born April 2001) with his ex-wife Sylvie, and Caiden (born March 2022) with his current wife Misha.
 He currently resides in Philadelphia.

 Brière had fellow Flyer Claude Giroux as a housemate in 2011; when Giroux moved out after the 2010–11 season, Flyers rookie and fellow French–Canadian Sean Couturier moved in.

 Brière's son Carson was removed from the Arizona State Sun Devils men's ice hockey team in 2019 during his freshman year for violating team code of conduct.
 Leaked documentation later revealed that the code of conduct violation was assault.
 On March 11, 2023, while a junior at Mercyhurst University, Carson was recorded on security camera footage at a club damaging another patron's unoccupied wheelchair by pushing it down a flight of stairs.
 Multiple criminal charges were later announced.
 Carson was again removed from his university's hockey team and sentenced to 15 months of probation in December 2023.